dqsully/atom-shell-commands/README.md

 Preface
 -------
 This package enables you to setup shell commands as atom commands.
-Shell output will be captured and display in the atom's bottom panel.
-If you create a command named 'gcc-build', you will find 'dqs-shell-commands:gcc-build' in the atom command palette, and then use keymap to setup a shortcut for it.
+Shell output will be captured and displayed in a panel at the bottom of the screen.
+If you create a command named 'gcc-build', you will find 'dqs-shell-commands:gcc-build' in the atom command palette, of which you can define a keymap to setup a shortcut for it.

-I was a window user and switched to Atom from EditPlus/Notepad++.
+(From skywind3000): *"I was a window user and switched to Atom from EditPlus/Notepad++.
 Previously I wrote a script in EditPlus to compile-run my C/C++ programs and execute Makefiles with customizable compile flags and run options.
 Atom has numerous community packages and I have tried some.
 Most of them are really great in certain extent but still cannot fully satisfy my need.
-Therefore I decided to reference their packages and make my own.
+Therefore I decided to reference their packages and make my own.""*

 Feature
 -------

 - Customize shell command to invoke compiler or other tools with active document/project.
 - Customize arguments, working directory and system environment of the command.
-- Automatic create atom command for each shell command.
+- Automatically create atom command for each shell command.
-- Keymap config allow you to make shortcut to each command.
+- Keymap config allows you to make shortcut to each command.
 - Shell output (stdout/stderr) can be captured in the bottom panel.
 - Click the filename in the output panel will open it.
 - Regular expression to match filename and line number in the error output.
 - Hotkeys to navigate errors one by one just like quickfix in vim.
 - Fast and lightweight, loading time is less than 2 milliseconds (TimeCop).
+- Create different commands for each project if you like.

 Installation
 ------------